n6ai/minze/docs/guide/advanced/form-input-bindings.md

 # Form Input Bindings

-Here's an axample how to get and set the value of an input element.
+Here's an example of how to get and set the value of an input element.

 **Example**